-"assert"
+assert

-- The assert library assert or cassert provides a way of checking the correctness of input. - For example, in our point class, as used in the rabbit-world, it doesn't make much sense to allow values of x and y that are less than zero. - assert allows us to make sure that this is not the case. - For example, we can change the set method.
+- The assert library cassert provides a way of checking the correctness of input. - As the library name suggests, this is a hold-over from C. - For example, in our point class, as we have been using it, it doesn't make much sense to allow values of x and y that are less than zero. - assert allows us to make sure that this is not the case. - For example, we can write a new set method for point.